physcodestyle/official-website/src/content/longread/2018-05-09-producty-JetBrains-dlya-studentov.en.md

+---
+language: 'en'
+date: 1525824000
+filename: 'producty-JetBrains-dlya-studentov'
+type: 'longread'
+aim: 'all'
+title: 'JetBrains Products for Students'
+'description: 'We tell you how to get code editors from JetBrains for languages such as C, Java, Python, etc' 'images:
+  - src: '/images/how-to-get-jetbrains-products.jpg'
+    alt: 'JetBrains Products for Students'
+    type: 'image'
+updatedAt: 1568360578
+materialType: 'longread'
+---
 We will tell you how to get code editors from JetBrains for languages such as C, Java, Python, etc.also, code analyzers for different programming languages will be available for students.

 1 step